 In each case you need to decide if the information in the text agrees with the information in the question.
 You should note that in the “Yes/No/Not given” questions, you are normally asked to look for the writer’s opinions rather than facts.

-The key skill
+Note the key skill

 A difficulty – Not Given